dk14/wolfram-mega/docs/oracles.md

 This would allow, such synthetic oracle to sign foreign capapbilities (the ones published by wolfram) and propagate reports and offers through Mega P2P.

 Example: a partner of Mega-powered trading app who decided to support let's say Wolfram without requiring them to do PoW, becomes such synthetic oracle (foreign advertiser) and would do PoW for adopted foreign capabilities.
-They won't need Wolfram approval to advertise (unless Wolfram decides to delegate to them completely as a trusted party):
+They will NOT need Wolfram approval to advertise (unless Wolfram decides to delegate to them completely as a trusted party, by publishing special manifest for them).

 - "broken" manifest back-reference is allowed but would be marked as "foreign advertiser for wolfram.com" for traders.
 This is the main difference between foreign advertiser and delegated/original domain-verified oracle.
 - foreign advertiser is only responsible for reputation of such synthetic id.